-FHW is funded by inter-company loans from Futures Finance Limited and Futures Treasury Plc.
-FHW's long term funding requirements are forecast via a Group wide business plan.
+FHL is funded by inter-company loans from Futures Finance Limited and Futures Treasury Plc.
+FHL's long term funding requirements are forecast via a Group wide business plan.
 The business model assumes that debt will increase in the early years to fund the purchase and development of stock and the improvement programme, after which it will gradually be repaid.

-FHW's debt outstanding as at 31 March 2023 is £114m (2022: £123m).
-This is offset by cash and investments held of £38m (2022: £51m). £13m of the facility is undrawn at the year-end (2022: £13m).
+FHL's debt outstanding as at 31 March 2023 is £214m (2022: £236m).
+This is offset by cash and investments held of £55m (2022: £84m). £25m (2022: £25m) of the facility at year end was undrawn.

-The total available liquidity of FHW as at 31 March 2023 is £51m.
-The Group's treasury management policy states that the Group should manage its liquidity risk, i.e. the risk of the Group becoming unable to meet its financial obligations when they fall due, through ensuring that sufficient sources of funding are available.
-The Group should hold liquid funds, short term funds and medium-term funds for rolling periods of three months, 12 months and 18 months respectively that can be accessed within appropriate timescales.
+The total available liquidity of FHL as at 31 March 2023 is £80m (2022: £109m).
+The Group's Treasury Management Policy states that the Group should manage its liquidity risk, (the risk of the Group becoming unable to meet its financial obligations when they fall due), through ensuring that sufficient sources of funding are available.
+The Group should hold liquid funds, short term funds and medium-term funds for rolling periods of 3 months, 12 months and 18 months respectively that can be accessed within appropriate timescales.

 Liquidity risk is effectively managed as the Group's cash and cash investments can be accessed within seven days and all committed debt facilities can be accessed within two days.
 The policy also states that the Group should ensure it will not require additional financing to meet its contractually committed obligations within a period of less than 24 months.
-FHW complies with this requirement in its annual budget business plans and monthly outturn plans.
+FHL complies with this requirement in its annual budget business plans and monthly outturn plans.

-FHW believes that the current debt position provides a good balance between protection against interest rate increases, and flexibility.
-FHW's debt is 100% fixed which complies with the treasury policy which states that a minimum of 70% of debt should be fixed at any time.
+FHL believes that the current debt position provides a good balance between protection against interest rate increases, and flexibility.
+All of FHL's debt is maintained within the treasury policy limits stating that a minimum of 70% of debt should be fixed at any time.

-Accounting policies
+Accounting Policies

-FHW's principal accounting policies are set out in the notes to the financial statements.
+FHL's principal accounting policies are set out in the notes to the financial statements.
 There were no significant changes to accounting policies in the current year.